PLATINUM2025

 -Adoption, bringing homeless animals and people together.
 Each pet is spayed/neutered, vaccinated, microchipped and examined for health.

--Pets and Women to Safety, offering pet care for victims of violence fleeing a dangerous situation.
+-Pets and Survivors to Safety, offering pet care for victims of violence fleeing a dangerous situation.

 -Canine Training classes by a professional staff.
-Classes are taught for all levels, along with in-home private consults and one-on-one work.
+Group classes for dogs of all ages, breeds and abilities are taught by professional dog trainers, along with in-home private consults and one-on-one work.

 -In-house, full-service Community Veterinary Clinic serving pet owners in need with reduced fee care, ensuring that pet owners do not lose a pet due to veterinary expenses.